xu-hao/pds-cli-cp/README.md

 ## How to run the code

-To use the cli tools, if your mapper runs on the local host, put your spec under `config`.
-Put your custom python functions under a sub dir in that dir.
+To use the cli tools, if your mapper runs on the local host, you can put your spec under `config` and put your custom python functions under a sub dir in that dir and specify `configDir` in the command line.
+The cli will automatically copy your spec and custom python functions to that dir.

-If your mapper runs on a remote host you need to manually copy them to the `config` dir.
+If your mapper runs on a remote host, you need to manually copy them to the `config` dir.

 There is a `cli.py`.
 You can run it as